MarwanELAdawy/project-based-learning-frontend/README.md

 Frontend development is challenging to learn.
 What helped me a lot was not only to learn theory, but to program something every day.
 If you are a beginner or already working as a frontend developer or designer you can benefit from this list.

 ### Support this Project
 If this list helps you, I'd be happy if you'd support me.
 You can buy stickers or support me directly via buy me a coffee.
-This enables me to do many more such projects and to keep this list up to date.
+This enables me to extend this list, keep this list up to date and to do many more such projects.

 You can do this either by buying [stickers or T-shirts](https://teespring.com/stores/webdev-4) or by supporting me directly via [Buy me a Coffee](https://www.buymeacoffee.com/binconsole)